Constructive nonlocal games with very small classical values: Linear games and preliminaries on their classical values

 The transformations (ii) and (iii) can be interpreted as relabeling the inputs or outputs of the game.
 The transformation (i) is relabeling outputs of each observable separately.
 Thus the above operations do not change classical or quantum values of the game.
 In other words, equivalent games have the same classical (quantum) value.

-\begin{remark} Note that given two equivalent matrices, a transformation between them can be always achieved by first applying operations of type (i), then operations of type (ii), and then (iii), if applicable (or any other order of (i), (ii) and (iii)). \end{remark} Let us notice that if we use the above operations we can bring the matrix of any game to a ``standard form'' via following proposition. \begin{proposition} Every matrix is equivalent to a matrix in which all elements in the first row and column are equal to $1$. \end{proposition} This can be easily shown for any matrix via a series of transformations, in which rows and columns are multiplied by appropriate factors (see Appendix).
+\begin{remark} Note that given two equivalent matrices, a transformation between them can be always achieved by first applying operations of type (i), then operations of type (ii), and then (iii), if applicable (or any other order of (i), (ii) and (iii)). \end{remark} \begin{definition} By a contradiction for a given game and a strategy $a(x)$ and $b(y)$ we mean a pair $(x,y)$ such that $b(y) \not = a(x) + k_{xy} \mod d.$ \end{definition} Let us notice that if we use the above operations we can bring the matrix of any game to a ``standard form'' via the following proposition. \begin{proposition} Every matrix is equivalent to a matrix in which all elements in the first row and column are equal to $1$. \end{proposition} This can be easily shown for any matrix via a series of transformations, in which rows and columns are multiplied by appropriate factors (see Appendix).

+It follows from Proposition \ref{prop1} that the contradiction number of a game corresponding to a $n_A\times n_B$ matrix (i.e. with $n_A$ Alice's inputs and $n_B$ Bob inputs) cannot be greater than $(n_A-1)(n_B-1)$ so that we have \blk